Esri/solutions-grg-widget/README.md

 In order to develop and test widgets you need to deploy the GRG directory to the stemapp/widgets directory in your WebApp Builder installation.

 ## Requirements
-* Minimum requirement is ArcGIS WebApp Builder v.1.0.
+* Minimum requirement is ArcGIS Web AppBuilder v.1.0.
 * Widget has been updated to v.2.6.

 ## Resources